xtuzil/CacheMockingFW-DemonstrationProject/README.md

 ## intersystems-objectscript-template
-This is a template for InterSystems ObjectScript Github repository.
+This is a template for MockFW users to create mock in docker.
+It is build on InterSystems ObjectScript template.
-The template goes also with a few files which let you immedietly compile your ObjecScript files in InterSystems IRIS Community Edition in a docker container

 ## Prerequisites
 This needs to have docker installed.